alessandrosp/46-simple-python-exercises/README.md

 # 46 Simple Python Exercises

 A collection of 46 simple (and less simple) Python exercises.
 The exercises have been written, found and collected by [Torbjörn Lager](http://www.ling.gu.se/~lager/python_exercises.html) (torbjorn.lager@ling.gu.se).
+In this repository you can find my solutions to such exercises.
+For any question, comment or feedback feel free to drop me a line [on Twitter](https://twitter.com/annoys_parrot).

 # The Exercises